Search

 To ensure civil infrastructure’s safety and serviceability, it is essential to visually inspect and assess its physical and functional condition.
 Systems for Computer Vision-based civil infrastructure inspection and monitoring automatically convert image and video data into actionable information.

-Computer Vision inspection applications are used to identify structural components, characterize local and global visible damage, and detect changes from a reference image.
+Smart inspection applications identify structural components, characterize visible damage, and detect changes from reference images.
 Such monitoring applications include static measurement of strain and displacement and dynamic measurement of displacement for modal analysis.

 Driver Attentiveness Detection

 Distracted driving detection – such as daydreaming, cell phone usage, and looking at something outside the car – accounts for a large proportion of road traffic fatalities worldwide.
-Artificial intelligence is used to understand driving behaviors and find solutions to mitigate road traffic incidents.
+Artificial intelligence helps understand driving behaviors and find solutions to mitigate road traffic incidents.

-Road surveillance technologies are used to observe passenger compartment violations, for example, in deep learning-based seat belt detection in road surveillance.
+Road surveillance technologies observe passenger compartment violations, for example, in deep learning-based seat belt detection in road surveillance.
 In‐vehicle driver monitoring technologies focus on visual sensing, analysis, and feedback.

 Driver behavior can be inferred both directly from inward driver‐facing cameras and indirectly from outward scene‐facing cameras or sensors.
 Techniques based on driver-facing video analytics detect the face and eyes with algorithms for gaze direction, head pose estimation, and facial expression monitoring.

 Face detection algorithms have been able to detect attentive vs. inattentive faces.
-Deep Learning algorithms can detect differences between eyes that are focused and unfocused, as well as signs of driving under the influence.
+Deep Learning algorithms can detect differences between focused and unfocused eyes, as well as signs of driving under the influence.

 Multiple vision-based applications for real-time distracted driver posture classification with multiple deep learning methods (RNN and CNN) are used in real-time distraction detection.